agarh16/HabitTracker_Habitat/README.md

 Welcome to **Habitat**, the place for your habits to call home.

-This  *little habit tracker*  lets you manage your habits, being new habits or predefined ones.
+This  *little habit tracker*  lets you manage your habits.
-It also offers a way to see your how serious you are about maintaining them.
+It also offers a way to see how serious you are about maintaining them.
 Building good habits is hard and hopefully this program will help you.

 ## Features
 Habitat lets you:

-- Create a new habit or chose from predefined ones.
+- Create new habit.
-- Increment your habits or mark as completed for the day or the week.
+- Increment your habits for the day or the week.
 - Analyse your habits:
   - Lists all your habits.
   - Show all habits with the same frequency.